Architecture

 - Ops need the deployment topology, the schemas, and the multi-tenancy enforcement model.

 This page is the technical reference for all three.
-The strategic argument that motivates the three-context split lives in How Spectral Works — Why two pillars; this page assumes that argument and walks the structural mechanics.
+The strategic argument that motivates the three-context split lives in How Spectral Works — Why Spectral decides, not executes; this page assumes that argument and walks the structural mechanics.

 The Spectral codebase is a single-library Python package (per